huggingface/datasets/README.md

     <a href="https://zenodo.org/badge/latestdoi/250213286"><img src="https://zenodo.org/badge/250213286.svg" alt="DOI"></a>
 </p>

-** ⚠️ The "master" branch has been renamed "main", please update your forks with [these instructions](https://github.com/huggingface/datasets/issues/4629)**

 🤗 Datasets is a lightweight library providing **two** main features:

 - **one-line dataloaders for many public datasets**: one-liners to download and pre-process any of the ![number of datasets](https://img.shields.io/endpoint?url=https://huggingface.co/api/shields/datasets&color=brightgreen) major public datasets (text datasets in 467 languages and dialects, image datasets, audio datasets, etc.) provided on the [HuggingFace Datasets Hub](https://huggingface.co/datasets).
 With a simple command like `squad_dataset = load_dataset("squad")`, get any of these datasets ready to use in a dataloader for training/evaluating a ML model (Numpy/Pandas/PyTorch/TensorFlow/JAX),